-7.3 Training Records
+Training Records

-- Each department must maintain a record of all individual training, including: - Subject of training. - o Date of training. - Name of individual trained. - Name of supervisor or Occupational Health and Safety person providing the training. - Training records must maintained by the department for a minimum of 3 years.
+- Each department must maintain a record of all individual training, including:

+- Subject of training.

+- Date of training.

+- Name of individual trained.

+- Training records must maintained by the department for a minimum of 3 years.

-8.0 Program Evaluation
+Program Evaluation

-• The aerial lift program shall be evaluated on an annual basis utilizing the protocols set forth by Occupational Health and Safety.
+The aerial lift program shall be evaluated on an annual basis utilizing the protocols set forth by Environmental Health and Safety.
 The evaluation team will consist of a department representative and a designee from Occupational Health and Safety.
 Occupational Health and Safety will define the scope of the evaluation.
 The final report will be developed by the department representative and OHS utilizing the information received during the evaluation.
 The deficiencies determined in the report will be documented and corrective action plans will be developed.